grantj-re3/HandyOtherDoco/Health/SleepAndInsomnia/ShiftworkSleepSchedule.md

 including, time for family, friends, exercise, etc.

-This method should be suitable for those who perform **shift work** at at the **same hours** each workday (e.g. 1:00 - 9:00 Monday to Friday).
+This method should be suitable for those who perform **shift work** at at the **same hours** each workday (e.g. 1:00 - 7:30 Tuesday to Saturday).

 ## Method

 1. List all *fundamental* activities which you do each week.
 1. Divide those activities into 3 categories:
-   - Important but immovable.
-That is, we have little or no control over the scheduling of the activity.
+   - *Immovable activities*: That is, we have little or no control over the scheduling of the activity.
 E.g. Attending work or school.
-   - Important but movable.
+   - *Movable and long activities*: That is, we can control or negotiate the scheduling and the activity takes over 2-3 hours.
 E.g. Sleep time or time spent with family and friends.
-   - Fundamental but less important activities.
+   - *Movable and short activities*: That is, we can control or negotiate the scheduling and the activity takes less than 2-3 hours.
      E.g. Meals, shopping and exercise.
 1. Create a schedule by assigning start/end times (and days of the week) as follows:
-   - assign activities from the "Important but immovable" list first
+   - assign activities from the *Immovable activities* list first
-   - fit in activities from the "Important but movable" list next
+   - fit in activities from the *Movable and long activities* list next
-   - finally fit in activities from the "Fundamental but less important" list
+   - finally fit in activities from the *Movable and short activities* list
 1. Repeat any or all steps in the above method to see if you can resolve any scheduling conflicts or improve the schedule.
+You may need to make compromises (e.g. remove or split some less important activities).

 Like all scheduling problems, this method is not guaranteed to work.
-For example, if you have conflicting schedules in the "Important but immovable" category then you need to find a solution outside of the scope of this discussion.
-(You will probably need to move or remove one of the conflicting activities or purchase a time machine.)
+For example, if you have conflicting schedules in the *Immovable activities* category then you need to find a solution outside of the scope of this discussion.
+(You will probably need to move or remove one of the conflicting activities... or purchase a time machine!)

 ## Example